Gustavrohss/EverythingIsWrong/README.md

 - Finish implementing the "Full Game" system.
 - Additional image and model categories.
 - Styling.
+- Implementing better feedback to users when the app is loading or error occurs.
+- Handling clients disconnecting during a game session
 - <b>TODO</b>

 ## File Structure